Tumbleweed-64/NautilusUB/README.md

 # Note to curious devs

 If you go in the <code>scripts.js</code> file, you'll see it's very customizable.
 You can change the search engine and add even more queries.
 I recommend testing this program before sending it to a friend, because it acts a little wonky sometimes.
 Otherwise, have fun, and if you add something interesting, you can fork.

+# 2024 UPDATE

+V2 is coming in the next week!
+It will be kept on a separate repo like Tumbleweed-64/NautilusV2.
+V2 includes insane graphical upgrades like CSS animations, and some new cursed queries.
+Start an issue if a query is blocked, because that's pretty common with schools.